Chapter 11 Bankruptcy in Las Vegas

 The debtor (except for a “small business” debtor) has a 120-day period during which it has an exclusive right to file a plan.
 This exclusivity period may be extended or reduced by the court.
 But in no event may the exclusivity period, including all extensions, be longer than 18 months.
 After the exclusivity period has expired, a creditor or the case trustee may file a competing plan.

-A chapter 11 case may continue for many years unless the court, the U.S. trustee, the committee, or another party in interest acts to ensure the case’s timely resolution.
 The creditors’ right to file a competing plan provides incentive for the debtor to file a plan within the exclusivity period and acts as a check on excessive delay in the case.

 Although the preparation, confirmation, and implementation of a plan of reorganization is at the heart of a chapter 11 case, other issues may arise that must be addressed by the debtor in possession.
 The debtor in possession may use, sell, or lease property of the estate in the ordinary course of its business, without prior approval, unless the court orders otherwise.
 If the intended sale or use is outside the ordinary course of its business, the debtor must obtain permission from the court.